IARHeritages/videotagging/README.md

 For using the script, you will need an API key from Google.
 Go to your Google API Console and create a key.
 Then, copy it, and paste it in the file settings.py, in the section GOOGLE_APIKEY.

-**NOTE**: There's a template of the settings file named settings.py.tmpl
+**NOTE**: There's a template of the settings file named settings.py.tmpl.
+Just make a copy of this file, rename it to *settings.py* and update its content with your API key.

 The previous command can be run like this: